Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Limits of end invariants and ends of models

-The argument is quite similar to that of the case (c) above.
+The argument is quite similar to the proof of case (c).
 Before dealing with the general situation, we begin with considering the special case when $g'(F)$ is homotopic into an end lying above $g'(S)$.
-The end cannot be wild since there is no essential open annulus tending to the end, hence is either geometrically finite or simply degenerate.
-Then there is an incompressible subsurface $S'$ of $S$ containing $F$ such that $g'(F)$ is homotopic into an end corresponding to $S' \times \{s\}$ (\ie into $S' \times \{s-\epsilon\}$ for any small positive $\epsilon$), where $s=1$ if the end is geometrically finite.
+The end cannot be wild since a wild end has no essential open annulus tending to the end.
+Hence the end is either geometrically finite or simply degenerate.
+Then there is an incompressible subsurface $\Sigma$ of $S$ containing $F$ such that $g'(F)$ is homotopic into an end corresponding to $\Sigma \times \{s\}$ (\ie into $\Sigma \times \{s-\epsilon\}$ for any small positive $\epsilon$), where $s=1$ if the end is geometrically finite.
 We first consider the case when $s=1$ and $S' \times \{1\}$ is geometrically finite.
-By our definition of geometrically finite ends of $\mathbf M$, the surface $S' \times \{1\}$ has a hyperbolic metric $n_\infty$ which is a geometric limit of $(S, n_i)$ with base point lying in the thick part of $(S'_i, n_i|S'_i)$ for some subsurface $S'_i$ homeomorphic to $S'$.
-Since $F \times \{1-\epsilon\}$ in $\mathbf M$ is homotopic to $g'(F)$, we see that $S'_i$ contains $F$ for large $i$ and that $n_i|F$ converges to $n_\infty|F$ preserving the markings.
+As shown in \cref{homotopic into gf}, the surface $\Sigma \times \{1\}$ has a hyperbolic metric $n_\infty$ which is a geometric limit of $(S, n_i)$ with base point lying in the thick part of $(\Sigma_i, n_i|\Sigma_i)$ for some subsurface $\Sigma_i$ homeomorphic to $\Sigma$.
+Since $F \times \{1-\epsilon\}$ in $\mathbf M$ is homotopic to $g'(F)$, we see that $\Sigma_i$ contains $F$ up to isotopy for large $i$ and that $n_i$ induces a hyperbolic structure $n_i|F$ on $F$ with geodesic boundary, which converges to $n_\infty|F$ preserving the markings.
 Note that $\nu^+|F$ is a Hausdorff limit of $c_{n_i}|F$ and $d$ is contained in it.
-Since $n_i|F$ converges to $n_\infty$, we see that a minimal component of the Hausdorff limit $\nu^+$ of $\{c_{n_i}\}$ contained in $F$ must be a compact leaf.
+Since $n_i|F$ converges to $n_\infty|F$, we see that any minimal component of the Hausdorff limit $\nu^+$ of $\{c_{n_i}\}$ contained in $F$ must be a compact leaf.